 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management fees 0.75%

-Distribution and Service (Rule 12b-1) fees 0.00%
+Distribution and service (Rule 12b-1) fees 0.00%

+Other expense 0.77%

-Other expenses 0.48%
+Interest expenses 0.01%

+All other expenses 0.76%

-Total annual fund operating expenses 1.23%
+Total annual fund operating expenses 1.52%

-Fees waived and/or reimbursed 1 (0.48)%
+Fees waived and/or expenses reimbursed 1 (0.76)%

-Total annual fund operating expenses after waiving fees and/or reimbursing expenses 0.75%
+Total annual fund operating expenses after waiving fees and/or reimbursing

+expenses 1 0.76%

-The Fund's investment advisor has contractually agreed to waive fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 0.75% of the average daily net assets of the Fund.
-This agreement is in effect through December 16, 2024, and may be terminated before that date only by the Trust's Board of Trustees.
-The advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by the advisor, for a period of three years after the date of the waiver or payment.
-Reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
+The advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (exclusive of any (i) leverage interest, (ii) brokerage fees and commission, (iii) acquired fund fees and expenses, (iv) fees and expenses associated with derivative instruments (including for example options and swap fees and expenses), (v) interest and dividend expense on short sales, (vi) taxes, (vii) expenses incurred in connection with any merger or reorganization, or (viii) extraordinary expenses such as litigation expenses) will not exceed 0.75%.
+This agreement is effective until July 31, 2025, and it may be terminated before that date only by the Trust's Board of Trustees.
+The advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by the advisor to the Fund for a period ending three years after the date of the waiver or payment.
+Such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
 Reimbursements of fees waived or payments made will be made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.
-Any such reimbursement is contingent upon the Board's subsequent review of the reimbursed amounts and no reimbursement may cause the total operating expenses paid by the Fund in a fiscal year to exceed the applicable limitation on Fund expenses.
-The Fund must pay current ordinary operating expenses before the advisor is entitled to any reimbursement of fees and/or Fund expenses.

 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 This example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your Shares at the end of those periods.
 The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain at current levels.
 The example reflects the Fund's contractual fee waiver and/or expense reimbursement only for the term of the contractual fee waiver and/or expense reimbursement.
-This example does not include the brokerage commissions that investors may pay to buy and sell Shares.

 Although your actual costs may be higher or lower, your costs, based on these assumptions, would be:

-One Year Three Years Five Years Ten Years \$77 \$293 \$581 \$1,401
+One Year Three Years Five Years Ten Years \$78 \$406 \$757 \$1,748

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the fiscal period November 1, 2022, through March 31, 2023, the Fund's portfolio turnover rate was 16% of the average value of its portfolio turnover rate.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 47% of the average value of its portfolio turnover rate.